-The CEO is eligible for stock option grants and to participate in both the FY2005 Deferred Share Unit Plan and the Restricted Share Unit Plan, in the ratio of 40% options, 40% RSUs and 20% FY2005 LTUs.
+The CEO is eligible for stock option grants under the ESOP and to participate in both the LTUP and the RSUP, in the ratio of 40% options, 40% RSUs and 20% LTUs.

-In FY2011 Mr. Parent was granted 91,099 RSUs..
-The initial option grant received by Mr. Parent upon his appointment as CEO in FY2010 covers a three-year period and is equal to three times the maximum annual stock option grant value plus three times the maximum annual FY2005 LTU grant value.
-As a result of his initial grant, no further options or FY2005 LTUs will be granted to Mr. Parent until the FY2014 annual long-term incentive grant.
-Mr. Parent's package was designed to align his interests most closely with share value appreciation, and involves more risk to him given the three-year waiver of FY2005 LTU grants.
-Until FY2014, RSUs will be granted annually to the CEO with a 40% weighting of his target long-term incentive plan value.
+In FY2013 Mr. Parent was granted 84,120 RSUs.
+The initial option grant received by Mr. Parent upon his appointment as CEO in FY2010 covered a three-year period and was equal to three times the maximum annual stock option grant value plus three times the maximum annual LTU grant value.
+As a result of his initial grant, no further options or LTUs were granted to Mr. Parent until the FY2014 annual long-term incentive grant.
+Mr. Parent's package was designed to align his interests most closely with share value appreciation, and involved more risk to him given the three-year waiver of LTU grants.
+From FY2010 - FY2013, RSUs were granted annually to the CEO with a 40% weighting of his target LTIP value.